Program of the Nano Challenges

 Phase 4: Evaluation and Presentation (final)

-Now that the concept has been devised, it is time for an evaluation.
+Now that the concept has been conceived, it is time for an evaluation.
 We do this before the concept is actually developed.
 The sooner a problem is (still) found, the easier it is to make changes.
 How can concepts be tested without developing them?
 We use (again) scenarios for this.
-The advantage of scenarios in this phase is that they make concepts more concrete, without actually having to design them.
-This makes it easier to present problems and the implementation in the user context.
+The advantage of scenarios in this phase is that they make concepts more concrete, without actually having to shape them.
+This makes it easier to imagine problems and implementation in the user context.
 From a practical perspective, it is also more beneficial to tackle problems as early as possible; prior to implementation.
 It is also an ethically responsible activity to think thoroughly about the possible problematic consequences that the conceived concept entails.

-An interaction scenario consists of a description of intentions, behaviors, the user context and the interaction between people and your concept.
+An interaction scenario consists of a description of intentions, behaviours, the user context and the interaction between people and your concept.
 This scenario is intended to explain in detail how and why the developed concept is used (Anggreeni & van der Voort, 2007).

 Here are some tips for identifying problems:

 - Mention the possible (technical) problems that can occur with your concept.
 Use the individual problems to analyze what would happen at the system level: what happens to the whole system if one component fails?
 What escalating issues can occur?

 - Reflect on the goals of your solution.
 Name the situations in which the achievement of the goals is undermined.

 - Describe the problems based on hypothetical interactions between the user and your concept.
 How and when does the user encounter these problems?
 What is the behavior/reaction of the user to this?